 With Schema markup, a search result on Google, Yahoo!, Bing, or Yandex can show more than just a line of text.
 It can show a star rating that indicates how many good (or bad) reviews it’s gotten if the result is, for example, a restaurant or a movie.
 If it’s a brick and mortar store, the search result can show the physical address.
 If it’s an event, it can show the start and end dates.

-This additional information presented in search results are called rich snippets.
+This additional information presented in search results is called rich snippets.
 The type of rich snippet that will appear depends on the type of Schema markup used for a website.

 Types of Schema Markup

 There are a lot of types of Schema markup to account for the vast number of websites performing different kinds of functions.
 The database at Schema.org continues to add new ones to accommodate the growth and increasing granularity in identifying a web document’s elements.

 Instead of listing down every single type of Schema markup, however, we’ll just mention the most commonly used ones: